Big Brother (Only Fools and Horses): Music

-In the original broadcasts of Only Fools and Horses, the theme tune was one written by Ronnie Hazlehurst.
+In the original broadcasts, the theme tune was one written by Ronnie Hazlehurst.
 This theme tune was replaced in series 2 with a new tune written and sung by John Sullivan.
 After the first series completed its original run, all future reruns dropped Hazlehurst's tune, using the John Sullivan version instead to match the other series.
 The VHS/DVD versions all contain John Sullivan's version of the theme tune, which means recordings with Hazlehurst's theme are now extremely rare.
 However, Hazlehurst's tune can be heard in this episode, in the scene when Del is attempting to sell the briefcases around the market.